churusaa/Virtual-pets/VirtualPetsREADME.md

 Do you remember Cyberpet?
 Tamagotchi?
 Digimon?
 Petz?
 Virtual pets like these were born in 1996.
 With your help, they will be reborn.

-Our pets are organic or robotic!
+Our shelter houses organic and robotic pets!
 They are housed in a shelter and cared for by you.
 They have unique personalities.
 They can be adopted.

-Too adopt a pet, you must visit the shelter, choose your favorite of the bunch, give them a personal name, and take them home!
+To adopt a pet, you must visit the shelter, choose your favorite of the bunch, give them a personal name, and take them home!

 Now comes the fun part!